-US added a healthy 227K jobs last month; rate up to 4.8 pct.
+Trump inherits a healthy job market, with solid hiring

-WASHINGTON (AP) — U.S. employers stepped up hiring last month, adding a healthy 227,000 jobs, and more Americans began looking for work, a sign that President Donald Trump has inherited a robust job market.
+WASHINGTON (AP) — President Donald Trump has inherited a healthy-looking job market from his predecessor, with the U.S. economy registering a burst of hiring in January and an influx of Americans looking for work.

-January’s job gain was the best since September and exceeded last year’s average monthly gain of 187,000, the Labor Department reported Friday.
+U.S. employers added 227,000 jobs last month, the Labor Department said Friday .
+That’s the biggest gain since September, and it exceeded last year’s monthly average of 187,000.

-The unemployment rate ticked up to a still-low 4.8 percent last month from 4.7 percent in December.
-But the rate rose for a mostly good reason: More Americans started looking for work, though not all of them immediately found jobs.
-The percentage of adults working or looking for jobs reached its highest level since September.
+Unemployment ticked up to a still-low 4.8 percent from 4.7 percent in December.
+But it rose for an encouraging reason: More Americans started looking for work last month.

-Yet some of the economy’s weak spots remain: Average hourly wages barely increased last month.
-And the number of people working part time who would prefer full-time work rose.
+The unemployment rate counts only those people who are actually trying to find a job.
+All told, more than a half-million Americans began looking in January, and the vast majority landed a job.

 Most Read Stories